vosechu/vosechu.github.io/exercises/week11.md

 #### Stage 1 (remembering/understanding)

-* Answer these questions with your pair
+* Email me answers to these questions before the class begins.
+Highlight any that you didn't understand and couldn't ask about in the IRC room.

 #### Stage 2 (application/analyzing)